27 Jan 2023

 If you’re someone who wants to affect culture, move the needle on aspects of ESG, enjoy developing and mentoring others, and want to see the impact of your work, then a permanent executive position is likely to meet your needs.

 What’s more, permanent positions offer stability, invested development and training, and a clear career path.
 Find out more about permanent executive roles and speak to our team to see what interests you.

-While equally as demanding as a permanent position, the pressure for interim executives stems from the need to deliver positive results within a reduced timeframe as well as preparing the organization for its longer-term phase.
+While equally as demanding as a permanent position, the pressure for interim executives stems from the need to deliver positive results within a reduced timeframe as well as preparing the organisation for its longer-term phase.

 Driven by a real business need that requires immediate leadership, interim executives are hired to turn around failing functions, fill critical leadership gaps, or conduct M&A activity.
 Interims can also be hired to scope out a new role before helping to hire the permanent replacement.

-If you’re someone who becomes restless after achieving short-term organizational goals, enjoys high-pressure environments and a constant stream of new challenges, then you may suit an interim career.
+If you’re someone who becomes restless after achieving short-term organisational goals, enjoys high-pressure environments and a constant stream of new challenges, then you may suit an interim career.
 Although developing and executing strategy is part and parcel of an interim’s role, the ability to hand over to a team or permanent replacement is a key skill.
-It means interims are rarely able to directly experience the long-term fruits of their labors.
+It means interims are rarely able to directly experience the long-term fruits of their labours.